-- Personal belongings should be secured at all times - Exterior doors to residential areas and office buildings should never be propped open - Room doors should be locked even when a student leaves for a short period of time - Maintain control of your keys to the dorm - Residents should ask visitors to identify themselves before allowing access to the building or to individual rooms - If you plan to go off-campus jogging, hiking or bicycling, let someone know where you are going and what time you plan to return - Cars should be locked at all times.
-Valuables in cars should be concealed. - Notify Campus Security if you are parking your car for an extended period of time
+- Keep personal belongings secured at all times - Ensure that exterior doors to residential areas and office buildings are never propped open. - Keep room doors locked at all times, even when a student leaves for a short period of time - Maintain control of your keys to the dorm - Insist that visitors identify themselves before being allowed access to the building or individual rooms - Before leaving campus to go jogging, hiking or bicycling, let someone know where you are going and what time you plan to return - Keep vehicles locked at all times.
+Conceal any valuables that are left in cars. - Notify Campus Security if you are parking your car for an extended period of time

-- Suspicious-looking individuals or unsafe conditions should be reported immediately to Thunderbird Safety & Security - No firearms are allowed on campus - If traveling in the desert keep emergency contact information on you and remember to stay hydrated
+- Report any suspicious-looking individuals or unsafe conditions should be reported immediately to Thunderbird Safety & Security - Under no circumstance are firearms allowed on campus - If traveling in the desert keep emergency contact information on you and remember to stay hydrated